xCatG/CMediaPlayer/README.md

 ## Bugs/Issues

-[] "back" button and navigation doesn't seem to match while video is playing [] Cannot play .ts from Synology DSFiles app
+[] "back" button and navigation doesn't seem to match while video is playing
+    [] back crashes with NullPointer if we call navigateUp when viewing external uri

+[] Cannot play .ts from Synology DSFiles app

     [] might be that exoplayer doesn't support mpeg2-ts over pure http get?